-“The Chattanooga Film Fest has done in two short years what many festivals strive for for decades: to collect an electric group of filmmakers and connect them to a community tremendously eager to meet them.
+“The Chattanooga Film Fest has [quickly] done what many festivals strive for for decades: to collect an electric group of filmmakers and connect them to a community tremendously eager to meet them.
 The energy is palpable, the films exceptional, and the backdrop of Chattanooga’s arts and technology scene only serves to create one of the most attractive young festivals in the nation.”

 EMILY BEST, SEED&SPARK

 “Chris Dortch and his incredible team have crafted an excellent film festival with fantastic programming that brought everyone together in a celebration of cinema.
-It is hard to believe they are only in their second year.
 I look forward to its continued growth and to hang out in Chattanooga again!”